-When Apple announced the iPhone 8 and iPhone X - the first iPhones to offer wireless charging - it also revealed that it is also developing its own wireless charging mat on which it will be possible to charge three Apple devices at once: an iPhone, Apple Watch and AirPods.
+When Apple announced the wireless charging iPhone 8 and iPhone X back in September 2017, the company also revealed that it is developing its own wireless charging pad on which it will be possible to charge three Apple devices at once: an iPhone, Apple Watch and AirPods.

 AirPower release date